Skip to main content

 Do I need a primer?

-Can you paint doors without unhooking them?
+Can you paint doors without taking them off?

 Can you paint doors without sanding them?